Robert – The Creator of Futureworld Orchestra

 In 2000 Robert released: The Hidden Files, an instrumental (synthesizer) album, containing own written and produced tracks, similar to: Alan Parsons Project, Vangelis and Tangerine Dream.

 Besides making music, Robert is a dedicated Instrument Rated Private Pilot.
 In 2001 he started flight training in Florida (USA) and has accumulated several hundreds of flying hours.

 Did you know….. in 2013 Robert escaped a serious accident flying over Ft.
 Pierce Florida, while performing the “after take-off checklist”, passing 1000 feet, the engine kind of exploded.
 Landing with 15 knots tail wind he touched down half way the runway, hardly able to come to a full stop in time.
 Robert eventually was able to clear the runway and parked the plane on the side of the taxiway.

-Robert: “Well, to me it was the best flying lesson I’ve ever had!”
+Robert: “Well, in the end it was my best flying lesson ever!”